UmairPirzada/JAVA_Programming/Java_Data_Types.md

 ## Types of Data Types

 ### 1. Primitive Data Types
 Primitive data types in Java are the most basic types of data.
 They are predefined by the language and named by a keyword.
 Primitive data types directly contain values, which makes them more memory-efficient.
+A primitive data type specifies the size and type of variable values, and it has no additional methods.

-Java has eight primitive data types:
+**There are eight primitive data types in Java:**

 | **Data Type**  | **Size**     | **Description**                                         |
 |----------------|--------------|---------------------------------------------------------|